dustinpfister/phaser_finger_lakes_reuse/README.md

 ## Workers

-The player takes control of a Worker and can use this working to prefrom tasks such as working in Donation Intake \( DI for short \).
-It is also possible to switch between workers so the player can switch from controling a woker in DI to another worker prefroming some other Task such as wondering.
+The player takes control of a Worker and can use to prefrom tasks such sorting items in Donation Intake \( DI for short \).
+It is also possible to switch between workers so the player can switch from controling a woker in DI to another worker prefroming some other Task such.

+## Customers

+There are two major types of Customers, shopers, and donators.
+The names shouls speak for themselfs, but yes donators will drop of items that are to be sorted and priced.
+Shopers will buy an item that has been priced.